Frequently Asked Questions

 We’ve got the answers to your questions about the Hearing Number.

 There is no perfect score.
+The lower your Hearing Numbers are, the softer the sounds you can hear.
 Everyone’s Hearing Numbers change over time, as part of the natural changes to the inner ear that we all experience.

 Assessing hearing regularly can help you be aware of any changes to your hearing and know when to take action.
-This could include adopting simple strategies like using noise protection to preserve your hearing, adopting communication techniques, or using everyday technologies like personalizing smartphone outputs to meet your hearing needs.
+This could include adopting simple strategies like taking steps to protect your hearing or using hearing technologies to hear better.

 The Hearing Number is not a diagnostic tool.
 Hearing care professionals, such as audiologists, ENTs/otolaryngologists, and hearing aid specialists can provide full assessments of hearing.
 Talk to your doctor if your right and left ear Hearing Numbers are different by more than 10 or if you have persistent ear pain, dizziness, ear drainage, or sudden or fluctuating hearing loss.

 Your Hearing Numbers cannot be lowered.
 Everyone’s hearing changes over time because the parts of the inner ear that detect sound wear out throughout our lives.
+As this happens, your Hearing Numbers will slowly increase over your lifetime.
 No hearing technology, including hearing aids and over-the-counter devices, can undo those changes.
 Your Hearing Numbers can clue you in to the strategies you can use to hear better.

 Still have questions?
 Contact us at HearingNumber@jhu.edu.